Bakt/smart-contracts/documentation.md

 = 0.3ETH excess.

 /* currentMargin */

-The current margin represents the ratio of the total contract value to the current notional value in ETH. i.e: currentMargin = 4.0
+The current margin represents the ratio of the total contract value to the current notional value in ETH.

+currentMargin = 4.0

 Because 0.5ETH in contract ($5.00) - 1 (100% margin value)

 1 = Margin Ratio representative of (i.e $2 to cover $1)

 /* currentState */

 Either "Active" or "Pending".
 Pending: Requires more ETH from the Emitter to initiate the contract.
 Active: Contract is operational.